axone-protocol/docs/docs/whitepaper/solution.md

 - Allow anyone to find, use and combine resources according to predefined rules or new ones (as long as it's compliant with resource-specific rules)
 - Ensure that every action is initiated with the boundaries of the rules, and that every resource provider has done what was asked from him.

-In order to fully understand the scope of its objectives and the design choice for the protocol, let us illustrate with a few examples :
+In order to fully understand the scope of its objectives and the design choice for the protocol, let us illustrate with a few examples:

 ![p2-09](/img/content/whitepaper/p2-09.webp)